joebluetree/designpattern/strategy/index.md

 In Strategy pattern, we create objects which represent various strategies and a context object whose behavior varies as per its strategy object.
 The strategy object changes the executing algorithm of the context object.
 </p>

 ## IOC - Inversion Of Control.
-SOC - Seperation  Of Concern
+SOC - Seperation  Of Concern and Dependency Injection
 <p>
 ioc is moving part of the code into another class for better usability and loose coupling.
 Strategy Pattern can be used in this case
 </p>